 Outgoing Minister for Foreign Affairs Charlie Flanagan expressed his "deep concern" over the further delay in Mr Halawa's case.

 "The constant adjournments in the case are, understandably, a source of concern and frustration for Mr Halawa and his family, and I share their deep disappointment at today's news," he said.

 "Ireland's Ambassador to Egypt Mr Damien Cole was once again present in the court for today's hearing and spoke with members of Ibrahim Halawa's family following the adjournment.

 "I want to reassure Ibrahim's family of my own and the Government's continued commitment to achieving our two objectives: to secure his return to Ireland as soon as possible and to ensure his welfare during his detention.

-Amnesty International has condemned the latest postponement of the trial.
+Amnesty International has criticised Egypt for the continued postponement of the trial.

 Previously the human rights organisation said Egypt "continues to flout international human rights laws with the continued detention of thousands who dared to peacefully protest".